pydicom/pydicom/doc/tutorials/contributing_docs.rst

     >>> print(ds['PatientName'])
     (0010, 0010) Patient's Name                      PN: 'CompressedSamples^CT1'

-If you need help with the rST markup then you can:
+If you need help with the reST markup then you can:

 * Take a look at the existing documentation to see how it was created
 * Check out Sphinx's `reStructuredText primer